 Lawn disease can quickly turn a lush, thick lawn into a patchy, thin lawn with little hope of recovery until fall aeration and seeding.

-- First, mow your lawn later in the day after the grass is dry.
+First, mow your lawn later in the day after the grass is dry.
 This helps prevent the spread of the disease by the mower.

 Second, water your lawn in the early morning and use deep and infrequent watering cycles.
 See our watering recommendations here.
 Be careful not to over-water, since this can increase the threat and spread of disease.

 Third, raise the cutting height on your mower to the tallest setting possible, ideally 3.5 to 4 inches.
 This helps minimize the unsightliness of the disease and the damage to the grass.